basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 You can also directly `page someplayer your message here`.
 If you really need some attention, `page vanity Hiya!`.
 Please don't harras a player.
 Some people might be very busy or some might have a hard time with processing all incoming information that the game is outputting due to whatever reason (they might just be drunk).

 If you get no response, don't spam but try at another time with other players online.
 If someone is able to help you and sees your message you will most likely get some help.
-Also feel free to page players if you see them doing something interesting that might be useful to you (like harvesting with some unknown apparatus).

-Remember though upon who you call.
-Not all might have good intentions.

 #### Corpnet
 If you are in a corp you can use `corp your message here` to chat too.
-You can chat with your buddies this way but I'm sure they have told you at this point.
+You can chat with your buddies this way but I'm sure they have told you about this already if you are in a corp.

 ### Starting out for the first time
 Starting out for the first time is a little bit different because more mechanics need to be explained.
 If you are completely new, start here.
 Otherwise, just skip whatever you deem not interesting.